Peaches (duo)

 Peaches was a Swedish child duo that was active from 2000 to 2005.

-Peaches was formed when two girls met at an audition.
+Peaches were formed when two girls met at an audition.
 Tåve Wanning (born 23 March 1992) was eight years old when the duo started and Isabelle Erkendal (born 23 June 1989) was eleven.
 Isabelle had a background in singing, having recorded a single previously.
 Tåve was a dancer, having placed 1st in a national competition.
-They managed to get a record company and found a producer and songwriters and worked with Johan Fjellström from Empire Music Production".
+They managed to get a record company and found a producer and songwriters and worked with Johan Fjellström from Empire Music Production.